 One of the sweetest things about travel - literally - is the chance to discover delicious bakeries and cafes around the world.
 You don't always have to head to Europe to satisfy that sweet tooth either.
 Some of my favourite delectable treats and treasures have been unexpectedly found in small towns and Chocolatea is the perfect example of that.
-Frankly, you'd never expect to find gourmet homemade chocolates in a town as small as Ingersoll, Ontario, but Chocolatea isn't one to play by the rules.
+Frankly, you'd never expect to find gourmet homemade chocolates in a town as small as Ingersoll, Canada, but Chocolatea isn't one to play by the rules.

 Proprietress Cindy Walker is as sweet and lovely as the chocolates she makes.
 As a professional chocolatier, she knows all the secrets of creating delicious old fashioned truffles but she prefers to spice things up a bit - literally!
-Her chocolates include some rather unorthodox ingredients such as cayenne pepper and even curry powder.
+Her chocolates at Chocolatea include some rather unorthodox ingredients such as cayenne pepper and even curry powder.
 I was highly skeptical about the curry powder but I learned it really is true that there's no such thing as bad chocolate!

 In addition to the assorted chocolates on display, there are a lot of other chocolate goodies on offer.
 My personal favourite were the homemade S'mores made with raspberry marshmallows.
 We had every intention of devouring our S'mores when we went camping at the nearby Pittock Conservation Area but alas Mother Nature had other plans - we got caught in an epic thunderstorm!
 So we did what any real S'mores devotees would do - we took them home and we roasted them using the blow torch we normally reserve for crème brûlée!
 When it comes to S'mores, there is no such thing as shame.